chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

 The demographics columns have two categories each, while most of the services related columns have three.
-We can use the `describe` method, configure to deal with non-numerical data, to extract more information of these columns:
+We can extract more information of these columns: